 Adoption Guidelines

-• All dog must be inside dogs only.
+- All dogs must be inside dogs only.

-BDR reserves the right to adopt our dogs to families with children over the age of 8 years old provided we have a dog that is a suitable match for children.
+Bluegrass Doberman Rescue reserves the right to place our dogs to families with children over the age of 8 years old provided we have a dog that is a suitable match for children.
 We may consider adopting to families with younger children if we have a dog that we know has successfully lived with a family that has children of that age.

-Here at BDR, we do not have each of our animals evaluated by a behaviorist or trainer.
-Therefore, we cannot provide information supporting if they would be good dogs for Emotional Support Animals or Service Dogs.
+Here at Bluegrass Doberman Rescue, we do not have each of our animals evaluated by a behaviorist or trainer.
+Therefore, we cannot provide information about whether or not they would be good dogs for Emotional Support Animals or Service Dogs.

 Fence Policy

-A fence is required to adopt most dogs from BDR.
-A secure physical fence, that is adjacent to the home and fenced on all sides, is preferred.
-Invisible fence will be considered, some exceptions do apply but will be judged on an individual dog basis.
-BDR will not adopt to a home using a doggy door with invisible fence.
-Nor will BDR adopt to a home where invisible fence is used near a busy road.
+A fence is required to adopt most dogs from Bluegrass Doberman Rescue.
+A secure physical fence that is adjacent to the home and fenced on all sides is preferred.
+Invisible fence will be considered; some exceptions do apply but will be judged on an individual dog basis.
+Bluegrass Doberman Rescue will not adopt to a home using a doggy door with invisible fence.
+Nor will Bluegrass Doberman Rescue adopt to a home where invisible fence is used near a busy road.

 Only mature, settled dogs will be considered for homes without a fenced in yard.